dimagi/open-source/README.md

 - For any “blockers” make sure that you communicate (respectfully) why they are blockers (see below).
 - If you don’t feel like you have enough context to understand and merge the change, don’t hesitate to ask for an additional reviewer who has more context.

-Also look at Google's guide to [how to do a code review](https://google.github.io/eng-practices/review/reviewer/)
+We largely follow Google's guide to [how to do a code review](https://google.github.io/eng-practices/review/reviewer/)

 ### Blockers